icooperstein/exomiser_optimization/run_exomiser/README.md

 It is not necessary to replicate our set-up for running Exomiser/Genomiser.
 Example YAML files using our optimized parameters can be found in the "yml_files" directory.

-We provide execution scripts to run Exomiser with (A) a single family or (B) create many scripts for cohort of families
+We provide execution scripts to run Exomiser with a single family.
+Python scripts to create many scripts for cohort of families can be found in the analyses folder.

 ## Execution scripts for a single family
 Necessary files to run Exomiser as a slurm job: